codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 $allowCallbacks
 ^^^^^^^^^^^^^^^

 Whether the callbacks defined below should be used.
+See :ref:`model-events`.

 $beforeInsert
 ^^^^^^^^^^^^^